To freeze the slideshow, click any thumbnail below. All photos courtesy of NASA.

 It feels like I am on the front of a 747 moving across the world.

-We have to perform a numer of chores each day to keep our home in space functioning smoothly,
+We had to perform a number of chores each day to keep our home in space functioning smoothly,

-just like we have to do tasks here on Earth to keep our homes habitable.
-Right now I am putting some
+just like we have to do tasks on Earth to keep our homes habitable.
+Here, I am putting

-chemicals in a potable water tank so that the water inside will remain healthy for us
+chemicals in a potable water tank so that the water inside would remain healthy for us

 I am holding onto the end of that tank with my right hand so I will remain in position